joel-grant/github-actions/README.md

 ## 🛠️ Configuration

+### Secret Management Options

+**Option 1: `secrets: inherit` (Recommended)**
+- Automatically passes all secrets from your repository
+- No need to explicitly map individual secrets
+- Simplest and most maintainable approach

+**Option 2: Explicit Secret Mapping**
+- Explicitly declare which secrets to pass
+- More granular control over secret access
+- Better for security-sensitive environments

 Each workflow accepts inputs and secrets for maximum flexibility.
-Check the templates for complete configuration examples, including:
+Check the `docs/` and `examples/` directories for complete configuration examples, including:

 - Database connections and service dependencies
 - Container registry credentials